stevenovak123/stevenovak123/README.md

 ### Glad to see you here!
 I’m a software developer with a keen interest in building Web Apps and Websites.
-I recently graduated from the St.Xaviers College Mumbai, with a Bachelors of Science in Information Technology(BSc.IT).
+I graduated from the St.Xaviers College Mumbai, with a Bachelors of Science in Information Technology(BSc.IT).
 (Class of 22).
 I'm from India.
 I'm Open to Work and Freelancing opportunities.